Intercollegiate Math Modeling Challenge

 Are you interested in solving real world problems using math?
 Would you like to research tangible problems?
 Do you want to win cash prizes?
-Then join us for an information session for the Brown Mathematical Contest in Modeling (BMCM) to learn more! (details below)
+Then join us for an information session for the Intercollegiate Math Modeling Challenge (IMMC) to learn more! (details below)

 You can find some additional information from the info sessions in these slides.

-By participating in BMCM, you get to apply your math knowledge while answering open-ended research questions such as:
+By participating in IMMC, you get to apply your math knowledge while answering open-ended research questions such as:

 - How can mathematical theory detect gerrymandering?